xialanxuan/dataprocessjava/README.md

 For each user,
 We gather time stamps for each device and store categories in the time stamp.
+The schema for each document is the following:

+{
+    timeStamp: integer
+    categories: {
+        RawHeartValue: string
+        BodyTemp: string
+        ...
+    }
+}

 Then we use MongoDB to store data.